aiidateam/aiida-tutorials/docs/sections/calculations/index.rst

     .. link-button:: basics
         :type: ref
-        :text: Running your first calculation
+        :text: Running calculations
         :classes: btn-light text-left stretched-link font-weight-bold
     ^^^^^^^^^^^^

-    *"All which is beautiful and noble is the result of reason and calculation."* |br|
-    *-- Charles Baudelaire*

-    Start with running your first calculation.
+    This base module will take you through the procedures for running your first calcjob.
+    You will learn how to prepare the inputs for the calculation, submit it to the engine, follow its status, and analyze its results.

     +++++++++++++
     .. list-table::